SURFscz/SBS/server/README.md

   Run stress seed with specified parameters

 Options:
-  -u, --users INTEGER      Number of users to create -o, --orgs INTEGER       Number of organizations to create -c, --collab INTEGER     Number of collaborations to create -s, --services INTEGER   Number of services to create -g, --groups INTEGER     Number of groups to create -p, --probability FLOAT  Probability of users being member of a
+  -u, --users INTEGER      Number of users to create [default: 1000] -o, --orgs INTEGER       Number of organizations to create [default: 50] -c, --collab INTEGER     Number of collaborations to create [default: 200] -s, --services INTEGER   Number of services to create [default: 30] -g, --groups INTEGER     Number of groups to create [default: 5] -p, --probability FLOAT  Probability of users being member of a
                            collaboration and services being connected to a collaboration  [default: 0.5]